 Lean originated in the Japanese automotive industry (Toyota), but has also been successfully applied for decades in a variety of organizations in the Netherlands.

-Lean helps hospitals, nursing homes, municipalities and those kinds of organizations do their jobs to the best of their ability, within the available budget they have.
-And it helps commercial companies develop smart products and services so that they can be profitable and put people to work.
+Lean helps hospitals, nursing homes, municipalities and those kinds of organizations to do their jobs the best they can, within the available budget they have.
+And it helps commercial companies develop smart products and services so they can be profitable and get people to work.

 The beauty of Lean is that you can learn how to do your own process improvements and make your own job as enjoyable as possible, without having to perform all kinds of unnecessary work.
 Want to know if Lean working is applicable in your type of work?
 At the end of this article we will give you some tools to answer this question.
 Want to know which issues in which industries we improve with Lean?
 Then take a look around at our industry pages, where we outline several example cases in various industries.